-While the primary responsibility for managing operational risk lies with EFG International's business entities and business lines (first line), the development, implementation and oversight of the operational risk policy of EFG International forms part of the objectives of the Operational Risk function of EFG International.
+While the primary responsibility for managing operational risk lies with EFG International's business entities and business lines (first line of defence), the development, implementation and oversight of the operational risk policy of EFG International forms part of the objectives of the Operational Risk function of EFG International.
 It ensures that EFG International has an appropriate operational risk management framework and programme in place for identifying, assessing, mitigating, monitoring and reporting operational risk.
-The Operational Risk function reports to the Chief Risk Officer.

-EFG International's Operational Risk function works in collaboration with the operational risk officers of the local business entities, the regional risk officers within EFG International, as well as certain centralised EFG International functions that also undertake operational risk oversight for their respective area of responsibility.
+EFG International's Operational Risk function, reporting to the Chief Risk Officer, works in collaboration with the operational risk officers of the local business entities, the regional risk officers within EFG International, as well as certain centralised EFG International functions that also undertake operational risk oversight for their respective area of responsibility.
 These functions include the Chief Financial Officer, the Chief Operating Officer and the Group Head of Legal & Compliance.